 Step 2: Click Add Action > Advanced Actions.

 Step 3: Click Click to edit and choose the name of Advanced Action.
 After doing that, Parameters that already added will appear, then click the drop-down arrow to select the suitable values.

 Note: It’s easy and quick now to apply the same actions for many objects or slides.
-To add the created advanced action to other objects, first go to the Properties pane, then add Events and Advanced Actions.
+So as to add the created advanced action to other objects, first go to the Properties pane, then add Events and Advanced Actions.

-In short, now you can easily create your own actions as you wish and reuse them for multiple objects just with Advanced Action new feature of ActivePresenter.
-Try it and let us know if you have any problems.
+In short, the procedure of working with Advanced Actions is basically the same as that of working with Events – Actions.
+Now you can easily create your own actions as you wish and reuse them for multiple objects just with Advanced Action new feature of ActivePresenter.
+Try it and let us know if you need help.